 The price of our common stock is volatile and may fluctuate significantly.
-During our fiscal year ended February 1, 2020, the closing price of our stock ranged from a high of \$8.64 per share to a low of \$3.49 per share.
+During our fiscal year ended January 30, 2021, the closing price of our stock ranged from a high of \$17.95 per share to a low of \$4.30 per share.
 Volatility in the market price of our common stock may prevent our stockholders from being able to sell their common stock at or above the prices they paid for their common stock.
-The market price for our common stock could fluctuate significantly for various reasons, including:

-- our operating and financial performance and prospects, including seasonal fluctuations in our financial performance; - · conditions that impact demand for our products; - the public's reaction to our press releases, other public announcements and filings with the SEC; - · changes in earnings estimates or recommendations by securities analysts who track our common stock; - · market and industry perception of our success, or lack thereof, in pursuing our growth strategy; - strategic actions by us or our competitors, such as acquisitions, store closures, or restructurings; - actual or anticipated changes in federal and state government regulation, including regulations related to the sale of firearms and ammunition; - · changes in accounting standards, policies, guidance, interpretations or principles; - · arrival or departure of key personnel; - · sales of common stock by us or members of our management team; and - changes in general market, economic and political conditions in the United States and global economies or financial markets, including those resulting from natural disasters, health crises or pandemics (including COVID-19), terrorist attacks, acts of war and responses to such events.
+The market price for our common stock could fluctuate significantly for various reasons, including, among other things, our operating and financial performance; conditions that impact demand for our products; the public's reaction to our press releases or other public announcements; changes in earnings estimates or recommendations by securities analysts; market and industry perception of our success, or lack thereof, in pursuing our growth strategy; strategic actions by us or our competitors, such as acquisitions, store closures, or restructurings; actual or anticipated changes in federal and state government regulation, including regulations related to the sale of firearms and ammunition; sales of common stock by us or members of our management team; and changes in general market, economic and political conditions in the United States, including those resulting from natural disasters, health crises or pandemics (including COVID-19), terrorist attacks, acts of war and responses to such events.